gauthamprakashan/Student-Report-Serverless/README.md

+## Note: All the emails were sent from mail identity gautham.prakashan@antstack.io.
+I think the account has been deactivated.
+So you may not recieve the mails on execution of mail APIs.
+You can replace the FROM_EMAIL constant to update.

 # student-tracker

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.